 Your task is to identify and understand the targeted group of audiences in all prospects that are more relevant to your business.
 The better you understand your target market, the more closely you’ll be able to focus your ads, so you can pay only to reach the audience most likely to convert into customers.

-Examples of target market
+Examples of the target market

 If we see in a wide range of popular brands which have shown good results after targeting their target market where its potential customers are staying.
 Here is a brief view of these popular brands-

-Target market of Facebook
+The target market of Facebook

 If we see the initial phase of Facebook the company has only targeted the college student for its platform.
 But after getting huge popularity in the united states the company starts to move to the international market.
 And after that, the company focuses his attention with the age group of 25-34 years and majorly in 157 countries.

-Target market of Netflix
+The target market of Netflix

 To see its user base mainly the company has targeted only those countries where the internet facility is easily available.
 As before the launching of Jio( An Indian telecom company), they decided not to move towards this market.
 But after the launching when the company has waved all his facility for 6 months and with a huge number of internet user base the Netflix started to step in this market.

-Target market of Airbnb
+The target market of Airbnb

 Here the company has targeted those people who are mainly travellers and looking for a spacious apartment that is affordable and functional.
-And after targeting the global growth rate of this company since 2009 is 153%, and 45% increase in united states booking year by year and there is 102% increment in senior host and many more.
+And after targeting the global growth rate of this company since 2009 is 153%, and 45% increase in united states booking year by year and there is 102% increment in the senior host and many more.

-Target market of Apple
+The target market of Apple

 In just 7 years the apple has dominated the smartphone industry with over 60%, because of target marketing.
-As they are targeting in 2:1 for men and women, the average age of the user is rage between 35-44, 1 out of 4 people age ranging between 18-34 have an immense desire to purchase apple product at some point in the next 6 months.
+As they are targeting in 2:1 for men and women, the average age of the user is the rage between 35-44, 1 out of 4 people age ranging between 18-34 have an immense desire to purchase apple product at some point in the next 6 months.
 94% of Apple device users are wealthy.